odea-project/qAlgorithms/report/discussion_tests.md

 scaled, while the division into thirds had no basis in the expected behaviour of normally distributed data and was extremely sensitive to outliers.

+## test for points outside three sigma interval
+This test was implemented to identify those bins that were too broad (in mz) to form visually identifiable ion traces.
+It was removed due to outliers not directly corelating with good bins - often, points with very low intensity at the edges of the relevant scan interval triggered the detection.